 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates SAL, COUP, SHBI, AJRD

-Aerojet Rocketdyne Holdings, Inc. (NYSE: AJRD)’s sale to L3Harris Technologies for $58.00 per share.
+Aerojet Rocketdyne Holdings, Inc. AJRD's sale to L3Harris Technologies for $58.00 per share.
 If you are an Aerojet shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.